User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 To explore how Kinnect could foster connection beyond logistics, I analyzed platforms outside of event planning that support collaboration and storytelling at scale

-Although not designed for reunions, these platforms (Meta, Splitwise, and Zola) demonstrated social features that help users feel seen, contribute meaningfully, and stay engaged — and it worked across generations.
+Although not designed for reunions or event planning, these platforms (Meta, Splitwise, and Zola) demonstrated social features that help users feel seen, contribute meaningfully, and stay engaged — and it worked across generations.

 Tagging and memory sharing to highlight memorable interactions and moments amongst users